tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/regex.md

 - `\n` for line feed (0x0A)

 Remember that Windows text files use `\r\n` to terminate lines, while UNIX text files use `\n`.
 Some flavors use \R to match a single line break and treat \r\n as an indivisible pair.

+`\v` matches any vertical whitespace character.
+That includes the vertical tab, form feed, and all line break characters.

 ## The dot `.` Any Character